No Space for Hate - Pledge your support Click to get info

 A key part of building solidarity against hate is empowering members of the community to recognise how to spot bullying, harassment, or hostility and provide the tools to safely diffuse these situations and provide support to people who have been affected.

-Communities Inc, specialists in empowering communities, have been working with the Council to deliver Bystander Intervention training to nearly 100 residents, 61 of whom are No Space for Hate Ambassadors.
+Communities Inc, specialists in empowering communities, have been working with the Council to deliver Bystander Intervention training to over 250 residents, 61 of whom are No Space for Hate Ambassadors.
 Our No Space for Hate Ambassadors have been trained to deliver Bystander Intervention training throughout Waltham Forest.

 Through our No Space for Hate Ambassador Network and Communities Inc, the following Bystander Intervention training are available:

-- Bystander Intervention training: In these sessions delivered by our local No Space for Hate Ambassadors, residents will learn how to recognise hate, safely diffuse harmful situations, and provide help and support to those affected.
+- Bystander Intervention training: Learn how to recognise hate, safely diffuse harmful situations, and provide help and support to those affected.
 These will be delivered online in the coming months.

-- Stop street-based harassment: Training specifically designed for men who want to proactively stop street-based harassment.
-Upcoming sessions are taking on 23 June and 30 June from 6pm to 9pm.
+- Stop street-based harassment: Training specifically designed for men who want to proactively stop street-based sexual harassment and be allies for women.

 Report Hate Click to get info